Real-World Humanoid Locomotion with Reinforcement Learning

-We present a sim-to-real learning-based approach for real-world humanoid locomotion.
-Our controller is a causal Transformer trained by autoregressive prediction of future actions from the history of observations and actions.
-We hypothesize that the observation-action history contains useful information about the world that a powerful Transformer model can use to adapt its behavior in-context, without updating its weights.
-We do not use state estimation, dynamics models, trajectory optimization, reference trajectories, or pre-computed gait libraries.
-Our controller is trained with large-scale model-free reinforcement learning on an ensemble of randomized environments in simulation and deployed to the real world in a zero-shot fashion.
-We evaluate our approach in high-fidelity simulation and successfully deploy it to the real robot as well.
-To the best of our knowledge, this is the first demonstration of a fully learning-based method for real-world full-sized humanoid locomotion.
+\begin{sciabstract} Humanoid robots that can autonomously operate in diverse environments have the potential to help address labour shortages in factories, assist elderly at homes, and colonize new planets.
+While classical controllers for humanoid robots have shown impressive results in a number of settings, they are challenging to generalize and adapt to new environments.
+Here, we present a fully learning-based approach for real-world humanoid locomotion.
+Our controller is a causal transformer that takes the history of proprioceptive observations and actions as input and predicts the next action.
+We hypothesize that the observation-action history contains useful information about the world that a powerful transformer model can use to adapt its behavior in-context, without updating its weights.
+We train our model with large-scale model-free reinforcement learning on an ensemble of randomized environments in simulation and deploy it to the real world zero-shot.
+Our controller can walk over various outdoor terrains, is robust to external disturbances, and can adapt in context. \end{sciabstract}